fritzo/puddle/doc/using.md

 To build only once with UglifyJS (minified) and run the server,

-    npm start               # alias for: grunt && nodejs main.js
+    npm start               # alias for gulp serve

 ## Running during development

-To start a server that reloads on changes to **any** code
+To start a server that:

+  - reloads on changes to server code
-    npm run dev             # alias for grunt serve --dev=all

-To start a server that reloads on changes to **client** code
+  - refreshes browser on changes to client code
+  - builds with JS sourcemaps

-    npm run client-dev      # alias for grunt serve --dev=client
+    npm run dev             # alias for gulp serve --dev=true

 ## Debugging Puddle